 In our facilities, we give all our young people (which includes you) the support to make your own meals as a community.
 We expect involvement from all our service users in planning menus and shopping for ingredients, as well as the preparation of the meals themselves.
 Many of our service users find this a particularly enjoyable aspect of life, and the skills learned are exceptionally useful.

 If you have any special dietary requirements, don’t hesitate to let our staff know and we’ll make sure that these are being met.

 To guarantee your safety, and that of others, there are certain items that are not permitted.
 This includes drugs and alcohol, as these would affect the quality of your treatment.
 Our staff can give you more specific guidance on other items when you arrive.

 We’ll happily give you guidance in the application of any benefits that you’re entitled to, and help you to access your money when you need to.
 If you wish, you can also entrust us to manage your money for you, and we can assist you in working out a budget if you find this is often an area of difficulty.

 We recognise that spending quality time with family and friends is important.
 This is part of the reason why our facilities don’t have specific visiting times – so for the most part, your guests are free come and go as they please.

-We have a wide range of activities available in our units, and we encourage and expect involvement from all of our service users in their planning and organisation.
+We have a wide range of activities available in our units, and we encourage and expect involvement from all of our young people in their planning and organisation.
 We can also support you in accessing a range of activities in the local community. – you can find out more detail about these on our Location page.

 Throughout your stay, your dedicated keyworker will work with you in developing a care plan and various risk management plans that will eventually help you in successfully dealing with your mental health difficulties.
 Our aim is to assist you in building a broad range of coping strategies, so that when challenging situations sometimes arise in everyday life, you are better equipped to handle them.
 We hope you’ll be actively involved in the local community too, so that you can put the skills learned in your treatment into practice.